-Grade 11-12 | 1⁄2 credit for each semester | Prerequisites - Living Environment & Earth Science Credit
+Grade 10-12 | 1 Credit | Prerequisites - Living Environment

 Topics may include but are not limited to; Field Biology, Map Reading, Ecology, Watershed Study, Populations and Disease, Invasive Species, Current Science Events, Science Careers, How Science & Technology shape society.
 Students will; read, write, research, explore, discuss, debate, question.
 We will work outside as well as in the classroom.
 In addition to daily writing and record keeping in a field journal, these are project-based courses with much of the grade determined by completion of several long-term projects.
 Failure to complete one or more projects will jeopardize earning credit for the course.
 Students must be prepared for outdoor instruction.
 In addition to appropriate footwear, coats when necessary, etc., students will be required to have a composition notebook to serve as their field journal.